-• How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+- How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-The Sub-Fund will justify not causing significant harm to any environmental or social sustainable investment objectives by analysing the 14 "mandatory" principal adverse impacts on sustainability factors under Appendix 1 of the RTS Regulation (2022/1288) and aligning with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+The Sub-Fund will justify not causing significant harm to any environmental or social sustainable investment objectives by considering the principal adverse impacts on sustainability factors under Appendix 1 of the RTS Regulation (2022/1288).
 This process will be carried out during the investment selection process.
 This analysis is done using information from the ESG data provider.